leonardo5621/terraform-kafka-perf-test/modules/kafka-cluster-perf-test/README.md

 consumer and producer pair.
 The resource creation/deletions triggered by this module are:

 - The deployment of the Strimzi operator at the `strimzi` namespace.
-- The deployment of a Kafka Cluster at the `application` namespace using the Strimzi Operator.
+- The deployment of a Kafka Cluster called `message-broker` at the `application` namespace using the Strimzi Operator.
 - The creation of Kafka topic using Strimzi's entities operator
 - A `producer` job that runs the [kafka-producer-perf-test](https://github.com/apache/kafka/blob/trunk/bin/kafka-producer-perf-test.sh) script.
 - A `consumer` deployment configured to run the [kafka-console-consumer](https://github.com/apache/kafka/blob/trunk/bin/kafka-console-consumer.sh) script.